What is a Home Loan Pre-closure?

-Home loan prepayment can be understood as the early repayment of a home loan by a borrower.
+Home loan pre-closure can be understood as the early repayment of a home loan by a borrower.
 This can be done in part or sometimes full repayment.
-It is done in order to avail lower interest rates by the means of optional refinancing.
-Also, it is sometimes possible that the borrower secures enough money and can try to make the full payment earlier than expected or earlier than mentioned in the loan agreement.
+It is done in order to avail lower interest rates by the means of optional refinancing and balance transfer.
+This is even possible when a borrower secures enough money and can try to make the full payment earlier than expected or earlier than mentioned in the loan agreement.
 But is it better to invest that money somewhere else or is early repayment a better option?

-Home loan pre-payment refers to nothing but paying your full or half due earlier than the tenure.
-Most of the home loans are around 15 to 20 years and considered to be one of the best investments.
+Home loan pre-payment refers to nothing but paying your full or half due earlier than the loan tenure.
+Most of the home loans tenure is around 15 to 20 years and considered to be one of the best investments.
 In case you plan to close this before the schedule then you must inform the bank or the financial institution or organization in writing.
 But going for a pre-payment for your home loan can save a lot of money which you were supposed to pay on the interest.

-Almost all of the housing finance companies and banks charge a prepayment penalty usually if the loan is paid off before the tenure completes.
-Some of the banks do not allow this if you manage to establish the funds to put in for the pre-payment.
-This will involve furnishing of your salary slips or ITR filing along with your bank statement.
+Almost all of the housing finance companies, banks and NBFCs charge a prepayment penalty usually if the loan is paid off before the tenure completes.
+Some of the banks do not allow this if you manage to establish the funds to put in for the prepayment.
+Prepayment of a home loan involves furnishing of your salary slips or ITR filing along with your bank statement.

 The Need for Home Loan Prepayment

 However, there are scenarios where continuing with Home Loan can be beneficial as well.
-Let us have a look at all the possible scenarios so that it becomes easy for you to decide whether or not should you be going for a prepayment and/or a pre-closure.
+Let us have a look at all the possible scenarios so that it becomes easy for you to decide whether you should go for a pre-payment / pre-closure or not.

 First thing, a customer can save a lot of money on interest by making a pre-payment of their home loan before the tenure.
 This is obviously the best pro for prepayment of the home loan.